McLeodMoores/xl4j/docs/api-reference.md

 | `typeConversionMode` | `TypeConversionMode` | No | `TypeConversionMode` `.SIMPLEST_RESULT` | Indicates to the Java/Excel type  conversion system what type of type conversions are desired.
 Options are `SIMPLEST_RESULT`, which converts results into the most  primitive type possible (e.g. an Excel Number `XLNumber` rather than a java.lang.Double object handle); `OBJECT_RESULT`, which forces the type conversion system to return an object handle (possibly boxing the value) and; `PASSTHROUGH`, which is used only by the type conversion system itself when performing conversions recursively (e.g. on the elements on an array) to avoid types being converted more than once. |

 ## The type system
-XL4J includes Java types that directly mirror the types used by Excel natively and these types are mapped to and from the C union known as `XLOPER12` that is defined by the Excel SDK when calls cross from Java to and from the native code part of the add-in.
+XL4J includes a set of immutable Java types that directly mirror the types used by Excel natively and these types are mapped to and from the C union known as `XLOPER12` that is defined by the Excel SDK when calls cross from Java to and from the native code part of the add-in.

 Use of these types is mostly optional: the type converter system can convert to and from normal Java types in most cases, but in some cases you might prefer the explicit control of using these types.
-Why might you prefer these?
+Why might you prefer them?
 You will avoid the small overhead of the type converter system, you may be performing lower level Excel API calls (once available) that require certain types, or you may want access to reference types containing `XLRange` range references rather than by-value style arrays.

-All of these types implement `equals` and `hashCode` and have descriptive `toString` implementations suitable for debugging.
+All of these types are immutable, implement `equals` and `hashCode` and have descriptive `toString` implementations suitable for debugging.
 They also all extend the `XLValue` interface, which, beyond acting as a marker interface to collect all the types together, defines a visitor pattern `accept()` method to make it more efficient to implement functionality that depends on the supplied type than a chain of `instanceof` checks.

 ### XLNumber
 This wraps a number type.
 This can be any double-precision floating point number, but note that Excel does not support cells containing
-`Inf` (infinity) or `NaN` (not-a-number).
-These are handled as `XLError` instances.
+`Inf` (infinity) or `NaN` (not-a-number) and sub-normals are truncated to zero.
+See `XLError` instances.
 It is important to understand that Excel represents percentages, integers, accountancy amounts, even dates, as a formatting issue - the underlying representation of all these as a double-precision floating point value.
 You may therefore need to format your data to see the required format after returning it.
 It is intended that future versions of XL4J will add functionality to automatically format results as required.

 ```java
 XLNumber xlNumber = XLNumber.of(3.4d);